zdetor54/the-fetus/README.md

 2. run the git stash / git pull origin main
 3. redeploy the app or
 4. pip install -r requirements.txt for the dependencies

+Have a panel with the pregrancies that are about to BURST